Omikhleia/JSBON/README.md

 The binary encoding follows the principles detailed hereafter.
 - Data are encoded in Big Endian format, when relevant,
-- First byte encodes the major version (for compatibility check) and the options.
-The decoder throws an error if data were encoded with a more recent major version,
+- First byte encodes a major version (for compatibility check) and the options:
+  - Version is encoded in bit 1-4 and the decoder throws an error if the data were encoded with a more recent major version,
+  - Bit 8 is the CRC option,
+  - Bit 7 is set if the encoder does not find any circular reference, so that the decoder may skip reference caching (for much better performances),
 - If the CRC option is enabled, a 32-bit unsigned value follows.
 By design, the CRC32 is currently computed on the encoded objects, but not on the two initial TOS.
 This may change in later versions, if felt preferable,
 - Two tables of strings (TOS) are prepended to the actual data, the first for object property names, and the second for all other string values:
   - The TOS starts with a Count value (see below), and is followed by a many strings as specified,